What is Digital

 What does the use of Digital printing mean for custom decal requests?

 There may also be a wait time of up to three months to get DIGITAL printed – unless you are prepared to fund a significantly higher price for a special run.
 Even then the turn round from the printer is proving to be around two weeks.
 This assumes I have decal stock in country at the printers - this can take 2 weeks to achieve as they are sourced directly by me from the manufacturer in the USA.
 The reality is that I have no real leverage with the Printers who see even a “big” order from me as a small filler run to be fitted in around their core business.

 The options including potential timings will be discussed with you at the time.

 Why do the words on the back of the decal backing sheet of white backed decals say “INKJET”?

+This is largely a dead issue.
 Some of the earlier DIGITAL decals were printed on INKJET decal stock.
 This was to use up old stock on hand, the Digital print process is agnostic as to the type of decal paper used.
-This also happens on occasion when there is a snafu at the printers and I need to supply INKJET decal stock to enable a print run to be completed.
+This also happened on occasion when there was a snafu at the printers and I need to supply INKJET decal stock to enable a print run to be completed.
 These will vanish over time as newer reprints succeed those so printed.
 The INKJET sheets are actually better quality but the white background makes small white markings very difficult to see / find hence the preferential use of the blue backed laser decal sheets.